Learn how the Bocada Cloud Backup Health Score is calculated, and ways to improve your score

 2 - Full Backups

 This measures whether or not a full backup is run at least once a week for each resource.
 This measure assigns points using a sliding scale based on percent of total resources that have a full backup completed once per week.
-It's calculated daily by looking back at the last 7 days to see if a full backup was run.
+It's calculated daily by looking back at the last seven days to see if a full backup was run.
 It is worth 10% of the overall score.

 - How to improve your score on this measure: check the backup policy for each resource to ensure it has a full backup run at least once per week.